 Working with the Chaplain, organ scholars devise termly music lists and choir concerts, and also organise choir social events.
 A prominent feature of the musical year is a regular choir tour; recent visits have included tours to Sicily, Florence, and Venice.

 The Chapel organ is a fine Harrison & Harrison instrument from 1938, with three manuals and 24 stops.
 It offers a wide range of musical and tonal colour, and is a great joy to play.
 The organ is to be fully refurbished in summer 2020, with work due to be completed by Michaelmas 2020.
 There is more information about the organ here.

 ‘I chose Balliol because of the independence the organ scholar has in running the musical life of the Chapel.
 With one service a week the workload is very manageable, but running the show on your own is a really exciting opportunity to gain confidence in conducting and accompanying and to do your own thing with the choir.
 I particularly love conducting the choir.
 Choosing appropriate music and organising the choir is quite a challenge to get right but such a thrill when you do.
 There’s no better feeling than seeing them giving it their all and sounding amazing.
-Being organ scholar at Balliol is a highlight of Oxford for me - and with the imminent refurbishment of both our wonderful Harrison organ in Chapel, now is a great time to apply!’ - Yasar Cohen-Shah, Senior Organ Scholar
+Being organ scholar at Balliol was a highlight of Oxford for me!’ - Yasar Cohen-Shah, Organ Scholar 2018-2021

 Further information and how to apply